tgstation/tgstation/tools/UpdatePaths/readme.md

 Note how we keep the "Money Hole" intact, while still managing to extrapolate the `dir` variable to 1 on the sink that had absolutely no variables set on it.
 This is useful for when you want to change a variable that is not shown in the map editor, but you want to keep the rest of the variables intact.

 #### Methods: Any Value Fits All and Naming Conventions
-But what if you simply want to rename the variable `maxHealth` to `good_boy_points` for `/mob/living/github_user` that have it edited, regardless of value?
-Since you're required to state a value in your input anyway, in this case it'll be `@ANY`.
-To set the value of the newly named `good_boy_points` all we need to do is set the name, followed by `@OLD:` (colon included) and the name of the old variable `maxHealth`.
+But what if you just want to rename the variable `maxHealth` to `good_boy_points` for all instances of `/mob/living/github_user`?
+Using the `@ANY` parameter after a variable name, you can capture any path that has it edited in a map.
+Meanwhile, to set the value of the newly named `good_boy_points` we'll use `@OLD:maxHealth` after declaring the new variable name to achieve that.
+The result'll be something like this:

 ```txt
 /mob/living/github_user{maxHealth=@ANY} : /mob/living/github_user{good_boy_points=@OLD:maxHealth}
 ```

-...except this is wrong.
-If you read the previous methods, you'd know that without the `@OLD` (the one without colon), this will discard any other variable edit, so it's important to add it BEFORE the other paraments (as well as `maxHealth` followed by `:@SKIP`) if you're renaming the variable to something else:
+Though, If you read the previous methods, you'd know that without the `@OLD` parameter (the one without colon), every other variable edit will also be discarded, so it's important to add that BEFORE any other parament, as well as `maxHealth=@SKIP` since we're renaming that variable.
+So, take two:

 ```txt
 /mob/living/github_user{maxHealth=@ANY} : /mob/living/github_user{@OLD; maxHealth=@SKIP; good_boy_points=@OLD:maxHealth}
 ```

-Done that, from a map like this:
+Perfect, so now let's assume the following map:

 ```dm
 "a" = (